titan-data/titan/docs/src/cli/cmd/remote_add.rst

 Options
 -------

 -r, --remote     remote  Optional remote name.
 If not provided, then the name
                          'origin' is assumed.

+-p, --parameters string  Key=Value pair for provider specific options.

 Example
 -------